Kuyenda Bush Camp

 Anna Devereux Baker (Staff)

-I have been coming to stay at Kuyenda now for nearly twenty years and in all that time it has remained one of my very favourite camps in South Luangwa.
+I have been coming to stay at Kuyenda now for nearly twenty years and in all that time it has remained one of my very favorite camps in South Luangwa.
 It's remote, simple, the game is incredible, and the hospitality of Phil Berry and Babette Alfieri is second to none.

 I have had some of the best walks ever from Kuyenda - from creeping through the sunlit dappled mahogany groves (some of them forming a "cathedral" structure) to walking across the plains to find herds of buffalo and stands of giraffe.
 Phil is a world authority on the endemic Thornicroft giraffe, and knows each individual animal by sight - his stories are fascinating and his knowledge encyclopaedic.